 If you want to withdraw money from the annuity, you may have to pay fees called surrender charges.
 However, your contract might let you take some money out without paying yearly fees, called penalty-free withdrawals.
 Ask the insurance company about this when you get the annuity.

 Your contract may also allow you to take money out for emergencies.
-For example, if you need money to enter a nursing home, you may be able to take it out of your MYGA.
+For example, if you need money to enter a nursing home, you can take it out of your multi-year guaranteed annuity.

 Before withdrawing funds from a multi-year guarantee annuity early, remember that one of the primary advantages of an MYGA is that they are tax-deferred.
 As a result, the money withdrawn won’t accumulate triple compounding interest over time.